 This can be tricky for organisations whose cyber security budget is a subset of their IT security budget, because IT is only a small part of GDPR compliance.

 Putting the IT department in charge of GDPR compliance might result in technological defences being prioritised over other essential compliance activities, like staff awareness training.

 We suggest addressing this risk by dedicating a portion of your overall budget to cyber security.

 Still getting to grips with the GDPR?

-For these organisations, it’s clearly jumping the gun to talk about the cost of maintaining compliance, as they still need to implement the GDPR’s requirements.
+For many organisations, it’s too early to talk about the cost of maintaining GDPR compliance, as they still need to implement its requirements.

-But when it looked at organisations that had already completed their compliance preparations, it found that 88% spent more than $1 million and 40% spent more than $10 million.
+But when it comes to the cost of maintaining GDPR compliance, it found that 88% spend more than $1 million and 40% spend more than $10 million.

 These findings demonstrate how quickly costs can spiral and how often organisations underestimate the cost of GDPR compliance.

 Every organisation will have its own challenges, and you need to identify yours before you get started.